Aadhunik Industries Logo

 Ferrous Sulphide or Iron Sulfide reacts with hydrochloric acid (HCl), the acidic properties of hydrochloric acid and the pungent fume of hydrogen sulfide can both be demonstrated:

-Iron Sulphide MSDS Sheet Ferrous Sulfide Material Safety Data Sheet
+Iron Sulphide SDS GHS, MSDS Sheet Ferrous Sulfide Material Safety Data Sheet

 Section 1 - Chemical Product and Identification